Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Experiments

+From Table~\ref{tab:othermethods} we observe that our \method outperforms competitive methods on both \datasetout and \dataset.
+The \emph{virtual camera} extensions result in performance gains of varying degree for all approaches, \eg $+4.2\%$ for PGD on \dataset, proving its impact as a general purpose feature for mixed dataset training for the task of 3D object detection.
+FCOS3D, SMOKE, and ImVoxelNet~\cite{rukhovich2022imvoxelnet} struggle the most on \dataset, which is not surprising as they are typically tailored for dataset-specific model choices.

+\myparr{Comparisons on KITTI.} Table~\ref{tab:kitti_test} shows results on KITTI's test set using their server~\cite{kittiserver}.
+We train \method on KITTI only. \method is a general purpose 3D object detector; its design is not tuned for the KITTI benchmark.
+Yet, it performs better or on par with recent best methods which are heavily tailored for KITTI and is only slightly worse to models trained with extra depth supervision.

+KITTI's AP$_\threed$ is fundamentally similar to ours but sets a single $\text{\iou}_\threed$ threshold at 0.70, which behaves similar to a nearly perfect 2D threshold of 0.94 (see the Appendix).
+To remedy this, our AP$_\threed$ is a mean over many thresholds, inspired by COCO~\cite{lin2014microsoft}.
+In contrast, nuScenes proposes a mean AP based on 3D center distance but omits size and rotation, with settings generally tailored to the urban domain (\eg size and rotation variations are less extreme for cars).
+We provide more analysis with this metric in the Appendix.

-\myparr{Indoor baselines.} Table~\ref{tab:ours_vs_total3d} compares \method to Total3D~\cite{Nie_2020_CVPR}, a state-of-the-art method on SUN RGB-D. We use Total3D's public model which \textit{requires} 2D object boxes and categories as input.
-For a fair comparison, we use ground truth 2D detections as input to both Total3D and our \method, each trained using a ResNet34~\cite{he2016deep} backbone.
-We compare \method from two respects, firstly trained only on SUN RGB-D which is identical to Total3D's setting, and secondly trained on \datasetin which subsumes SUN RGB-D. We report the mean $\text{\iou}_\threed$ for 12 categories in Table~\ref{tab:ours_vs_total3d}.
-Our model outperforms Total3D by $+12.4\%$ when trained on the same training set and increases the performance gap to $+13.6\%$ when trained on the large-scale \datasetin dataset.
+\myparr{Comparisons on SUN RGB-D.} Table~\ref{tab:ours_vs_total3d} compares \method to Total3D~\cite{Nie_2020_CVPR} and ImVoxelNet~\cite{rukhovich2022imvoxelnet}, two state-of-the-art methods on SUN RGB-D on 10 common categories.
+Total3D's public model \textit{requires} 2D object boxes and categories as input.
+Hence, for a fair comparison, we use ground truth 2D detections as input to both our and their method, each trained using a ResNet34~\cite{he2016deep} backbone and report mean $\text{\iou}_\threed$ (3$^\textrm{rd}$ col).
+We compare to ImVoxelNet in the full 3D object detection setting and report AP$_\threed$ (4$^\textrm{th}$ col).
+We compare \method from two respects, first trained on SUN RGB-D identical to the baselines, then trained on \datasetin which subsumes SUN RGB-D. Our model outperforms Total3D by $+12.9\%$ and ImVoxelNet by $+4.1\%$ when trained on the same training set and increases the performance gap when trained on the larger \datasetin.

+\myparr{Zero-shot Performance.} One commonly sought after property of detectors is zero-shot generalization to other datasets. \method outperforms all other methods at zero-shot.
+We find our model trained on KITTI achieves 12.7\% AP$_\threed$ on nuScenes; the second best is M3D-RPN\emph{+vc} with 10.7\%.
+Conversely, when training on nuScenes, our model achieves 20.2\% on KITTI; the second best is GUPNet with 17.3\%.